rusty-ferris-club/backpack/README.md

     -V, --version    Print version information

 SUBCOMMANDS:
-    apply     apply remote files into a folder [aliases: a] cache     cache handling
+    apply     apply remote files into a folder [projects: a] cache     cache handling
     config    create custom configuration
-    help      Print this message or the help of the given subcommand(s) new       initialize a new project [aliases: n]
+    help      Print this message or the help of the given subcommand(s) new       initialize a new project [projects: n]
 ```

 Put `bp` in an accessible bin folder: